GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

         ```

 <b>The lower triangle represents the pairwise distances between the 5NM genomes.
 We can observe that the largest paired distance is 0.0190552, which is approximately 0.02.
-Considering that lower values indicate better alignment, we are going to use an alignment threshold of -p 94 for constructing the pangenome graph. </b>
+Considering that lower values indicate better alignment, we are going to use an alignment threshold of `-p 94` for constructing the pangenome graph. </b>

-### Construct pangenome graph for 5NM genomes with `-k 1000, -p 96`
+### Construct pangenome graph for 5NM genomes with `-k 1000`, `-p 96`

 !!! terminal "code"